Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 During the diversion, the section via Ravensbourne Park and Ladywell was covered by a temporary route 584, using Mercedes Varios and, later and rather nostalgically, a couple of Optare StarRiders including the very first Catford minibus, SR1!
 The 584 was only half hourly, with no early morning or evening service.
 Three buses were used, with two in service at any given time.

 Once the width restriction was removed operation settled down, although the intended new 10.2m ALX200 bodied Dennis Darts were as likely to be used on other routes as the 284, with various 8.8m and 9.4m vehicles, dual or single door, used instead.
-Back under Metrobus operation again services have been pretty uneventful, with apperances of incorrect vehicle types very rare, although the odd Dart SLF appears from time to time.
+Back under Metrobus operation again since 2006, services have been pretty uneventful.
+In 2009 the peak hour frequency was improved to every 10-11 minutes, and the 2013 contract renewal saw this further improved to every 10 minutes.

 Navigation